CPAN-Security/security.metacpan.org/docs/glossary.md

 > 1. (CPANSec-2024) 🟨 SBOM Author (Non-authoritative)
 >     * A non-authoritative [SBOM Author](#sbom-author--role-).
 > 1. (CPANSec-2024) Someone that gathers, assembles or updates SBOMs from different sources into a new SBOM.
->     * This is a _informal_ Role separate from "SBOM Author" for clarifying the responsibility when the Role intends to _gather_, _assemble_ or _update_ metadata fields, instead of being the authoritative _creator_ of a field.
+>     * This is a _informal_ Role separate from "SBOM Author" for clarifying the responsibility when the Role intends to _gather_, _assemble_ or _update_ metadata attributes, instead of being the authoritative _creator_ of an attributes.
->     * This assumes some fields may be in need of updating as an SBOM is passed down a supply-chain – for example to correct upstream assumptions like 'Download location', add missing fields, or update the list of resolved dependencies.
+>     * This assumes some attributes may be in need of updating as an SBOM is passed down a supply-chain – for example to correct upstream assumptions like 'Download location', add missing attributes, or update the list of resolved dependencies.
->     * The intention is to distinguish between "SBOM Author" and "SBOM Assembler" in the same way as one distinguishes between "Create" and "Update" in CRUD – to clarify responsibilities and expectations for who is the original source of some metadata fields.
+>     * The intention is to distinguish between "SBOM Author" and "SBOM Assembler" in the same way as one distinguishes between "Create" and "Update" in CRUD – to clarify responsibilities and expectations for who is the original source of some metadata attributes.
 >
 > (Ref: [CISA-2024-3](#references-and-terms), [NTIA-2021](#references-and-terms), [CPANSec-2024](#references-and-terms))